Leatherwolf: Early days and first two albums (1981–1988)

 Formed in the early 1980s, a teenaged Leatherwolf emerged on the Southern California scene sharing bills with fellow L.A and O.C. metal acts such as Metallica, Witch, and Slayer at venues like the Woodstock and Radio City.

 Witch drummer Punky Peru (Perry Boyer) was part of the first Leatherwolf line-up in 1981 along with bassist Jerome Sevron (Jammin' Gyro), Scott Moore and Geoff Gayer on guitars and vocalist Carl Detkin.
 This line-up was very short-lived and already the same year Matt Hurich joined on bass, Dean Roberts on drums, and Carey Howe on guitar.
-By their 1983 demo, also vocalist Detkin was replaced by Michael Oliveri leaving Gayer as the only original member when the band was signed.
+By their 1983 demo, also vocalist Detkin was replaced by Michael Olivieri leaving Gayer as the only original member when the band was signed.

 Leatherwolf quickly caught the attention of Enigma Records affiliated indie label, Tropical Records, who financed the band's eponymous 1984 five-song EP, produced by Randy Burns.
 Germany's Steamhammer/SPV label released the EP, upgraded to a full-fledged album, in 1985, titled Leatherwolf, while Heavy Metal America, who had the rights for Great Britain, issued it as Endangered Species, so named after one of the songs on the album.

 In 1986, Matt Hurich left to join the band Stryper and was replaced by Paul Carman, formerly of Black Sheep.
 The band signed a new major label record deal with Island Records, and released the confusingly titled, Kevin Beamish produced Leatherwolf in 1987.
 A video for the first single, "The Calling," was shown on MTV.
 It was followed up with another single, "Cry Out", featuring a cover of Creedence Clearwater Revival's "Bad Moon Rising" on the B-side.